 Maryland Weather: Clouds remain and showers arrive

-A good amount of cloud cover, very mild temps and some wet weather approach from the southwest.
-However, it seems most of the rain associated with this system will dissipate before reaching Baltimore and areas North.
-Again the majority of today should remain mostly dry,
+BALTIMORE-- After Saturday's highs in the mid 60s, today will be about 10° cooler.
+We'll still be well above the normal high for today which is 45°.
+We will actually have similar temps as Las Vegas during Super Bowl Sunday!
+The difference is they'll see plenty of sunshine and we'll have nothing but clouds.

-.Chance for showers tomorrow, Super Bowl Sunday, as another storm system passes just south of our area.
+After morning showers, wet weather will taper through the early afternoon.
+We're tracking much more significant rain Monday into Tuesday.

-Monday will begin with mostly cloudy skies, but clouds will increase rapidly throughout the day, with a chance for showers by Monday evening into the overnight as yet another storm system approaches.
+Monday will start gray and mild, with chances for showers by Monday evening into the overnight as yet another storm system approaches.

 Temperatures at or below average are expected to continue through most of next week.
 Sunshine is expected to return on Valentine's Day and Thursday, with high temperatures in the mid to upper 40s.
 Nightly lows will fall back into the upper 20s and lower 30s.